0xAB41/bear-custom-font/README.md

 # Bear Custom Font

 Bear does not support custom fonts yet.
-However, you can replace any default fonts with a custom one by swapping its `.theme` files.
+However, you can replace any default font with a custom one by swapping its `.theme` file.

 The provided [Menlo.theme](./Menlo.theme) file replaces the default Menlo font with [Fantasque Sans Mono](https://github.com/belluzj/fantasque-sans)